RojanoVargas/vue-basics/README.md

 - From the final suggestion (a counter game), tweak it into topic

 > Good, what about we make it cinema-y?
 Something with movie ratings and instead of lose win, it's a good movie or a bad movie?

+- After completing the game, trying to establish next steps

+> Okay, the little game works.
+Should I go for a second little app or more into typescript and vue theoretically?
+Am I missing very important things from core vue still?
+What about state and what about routing?